simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 #### Budget report start date

-When making budget reports, it's a good idea to explicitly set the report's start date to the first day of a reporting period, because a periodic rule like `~ monthly` generates its transactions on the 1st of each month, and if your journal has no regular transactions on the 1st, the default report start date could exclude that budget goal, which can be a little surprising:
+This might be a bug, but for now: when making budget reports, it's a good idea to explicitly set the report's start date to the first day of a reporting period, because a periodic rule like `~ monthly` generates its transactions on the 1st of each month, and if your journal has no regular transactions on the 1st, the default report start date could exclude that budget goal, which can be a little surprising.
+Eg here the default report period is just the day of 2020-01-15:

 ```journal
 ~ monthly in 2020